-(1) If the Registrar changes an Aboriginal and Torres Strait Islander corporation's name, he or she must give to the corporation a new certificate of registration.
-The corporation's new name is the name specified in the certificate of registration issued under this section.
+- (1) If the Registrar changes an Aboriginal and Torres Strait Islander corporation's name, he or she must give to the corporation a new certificate of registration.
+The corporation's new name is the name specified in the certificate of registration issued under this section. - Note 1: An Aboriginal and Torres Strait Islander corporation's name may be changed under section 88-1, 88-5, 88-10 or 88-15. - Note 2: For the evidentiary value of a certificate of registration, see subsection 424-5(2). - (2) A certificate under subsection (1) is not a legislative instrument.

-Division 88 How is a corporation's name changed?

-Note 1: An Aboriginal and Torres Strait Islander corporation's name may be changed under section 88-1, 88-5, 88-10 or 88-15.

-Note 2: For the evidentiary value of a certificate of registration, see subsection 424-5(2).

-(2) A certificate under subsection (1) is not a legislative instrument.